FredIde/youtube_watcher/README.md

 By default it will only show the videos you have not seen.
 This can be changed with the -s flag.
 The seen videos will be greyed out.

+# Features

+- [x] Easily show new videos or show all videos.
+- [x] Show videos based on regex matches.
+- [x] Download videos or download as audio.
+- [x] Download more than one video at once.
+- [x] Mark as favorite and list only favorite videos.

 # Installing

 ## 1 - Make sure you have python3 (python3.4) and pip